Ibraaaheeeem/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3-paths: This script counts the numper of directories in the PATH
 4-global_variables: This script lists all environmental variables
 5-local_variables: This script prints all environmental, local variables and functions
+6-create_local_variable: This script creates a local variable with name BEST and value School